szha/gluon-crash-course/predict.md

 ## Predict with models from Gluon model zoo

 The LeNet trained on FashionMNIST is a good example to start with, but too simple to predict real-life pictures.
 Instead of training large-scale model from scratch, [Gluon model zoo](https://mxnet.incubator.apache.org/api/python/gluon/model_zoo.html) provides multiple pre-trained powerful models.
-For example, we can download and load a pre-trained ResNet-50 V2 model on the ImageNet dataset.
+For example, we can download and load a pre-trained ResNet-50 V2 model that was trained on the ImageNet dataset.

 ```{.python .input  n=7}
 from mxnet.gluon.model_zoo import vision as models